 - Working out what would make you truly happy.

-- Looking into issues that could be having an impact upon your work life.
+- Looking into issues that could be having an impact on your work life.

 - Helping you to identify negative thought and behaviour patterns so that you can change them.

-- Identifying and turning around things that hold you back.
+- Identifying and overcoming obstacles that hold you back.

 - Learning to make the most of your skills, attributes and experiences.